Coffees.com

 There are many coffee alternatives

 Coffee is not the only hot drink out there, and not everyone can drink coffee.
 Its nice sometimes to try something new, just fore variety!
 We have compiled a list of some of the more intersting choices.
 Tea has an almost-unlimited variety of flavors, and there are many more choices.
 Some are herbal blends, and there are even mushroom blends now.
-(We tried one, Mud/Wtr, and it is not very good - in fact here is a very humorous review of just how bad Mud/Wtr is).

 Here are some of the choices (in non particular order)